 Stein’s intuition is so refined that, during the workshops, there is the appearance of a psychic energy of sorts between him and the students.

 When Hylda Rubin stood on stage, singing Lullaby of Broadway and talking about herself with a nervous bravura, Stein told her she should sing something carefree, like the child’s song, Zippity Doo Da.
 She begins to cry.
-Turns out that when Rubin was a young child, that particular song was required for an ill-fated audition that sparked a fight between mother and daughter and she hasn’t sung since!
+Turns out that when Rubin was a young child, that particular song was required for an ill-fated audition that sparked an embarrasing fight between mother and daughter – the mother saying “I’ll never let you sing again” – and the daughter hadn’t sung since!

 Triumphing through the sobs, Rubin sings out joyfully “…plenty of sunshine comin’ my way…”

 Stein can’t explain the connection.
 “I just started hearing the song in my head,” he said.

 The connections between teacher and student are what keep the students coming back.
 Stein gives the workshops about once every six weeks at the Marco Polo Resort, traveling from New York City, where he performs with a band called Carboy, to his parents’ home in Hallandale.
 When he is in town, he also gives private lessons.
 Some students even fly to New York for extra lessons.